IRS change of address – 4 ways to change yours

 File your taxes to change your address with the IRS

-You can also write to the IRS using Form 8822, Change of Address.
+You can also write to the IRS using Form 8822, IRS change of address.
 The form takes only a few seconds to complete.
 You must provide the following information:

 - Your name